liamhardy742/cse15l-lab-reports/Week 3 Lab Report.md

 The first example is:
 ![Image](/LabReportThreeScreenshots/-i1.png)
 In this example, grep -i "california" ./written_2/travel_guides/berlitz2/California-WhatToDo.txt finds all of the lines in the txt file that contain the String "california" without regard to the case sensitivity of the String.
 These lines are then printed out.
-This is useful for when you are searching for a String file but don't care about uppercase versus lowercase, for example you don't care if a word appears at the beginning or in the middle of a sentence.
+This is useful for when you are searching for a String file but don't care about uppercase versus lowercase, for example if you don't care if a word appears at the beginning or in the middle of a sentence.

 The second example is:
 ![Image](/LabReportThreeScreenshots/-i2.png)
 In this example, grep -i "nevada" ./written_2/travel_guides/berlitz2/California-WhatToDo.txt finds all of the lines in the txt file that contain the String "nevada" without regard to the case sensitivity of the String.
 These lines are then printed out.
-This is useful for when you are searching for a String file but don't care about uppercase versus lowercase, for example you don't care if a word appears at the beginning or in the middle of a sentence.
+This is useful for when you are searching for a String file but don't care about uppercase versus lowercase, for example if you don't care if a word appears at the beginning or in the middle of a sentence.